-Compared to these vehicle and technically oriented efforts, aspects related to inclusiveness and equity are far less common in CCAM design or R&I, and rarely go beyond considering persons with reduced mobility, gender, and age groups, or vulnerable road users (for a gender example, see the Horizon 2020-project DIAMOND80).
-Persons with different income levels or different digital experiences, and people living outside large city centres, are examples of user groups that need to be included to reach a more all-encompassing analysis of needs and expectations, whether at a micro or macro level.
+Compared to vehicle and technically-oriented efforts, aspects related to inclusiveness and equity are far less common in CCAM design or R&I, and rarely go beyond considering persons with reduced mobility, gender, and age groups, or vulnerable road users (for a gender example, see the Horizon 2020-projects DIAMOND90 and VI-DAS91; for an example on vulnerable road users, see the recently started Horizon Europe project AWARE2ALL92).
+A few projects have started to look at CCAM opportunities in rural environments^{93,94}, although this remains an under-researched area.
+Persons with different income levels or different digital experiences are additional examples of user groups that need to be included to reach a more all-encompassing analysis of needs and expectations, whether at a micro or macro level.
+To foster inclusion, the SINFONICA project recommends using inclusive language, that also shows respect for different gender identities, in any discussion with citizens.